Mcootauc/Forneymon/README.md

 **CMSI 2120** Data Structures & Applications, Fall 2022

-Forneymon is a java program that simulates a Pokemon Game.
-The meetings are also according to some unary and binary constraints on the dates of each meeting.
+Forneymon is a java program that has the goal to simulate a Pokemon Game.
+The program has many methods such as, adding forneymon to a collection, removing forneymon, getting the MVP of the collection, trading forneymon, and rearranging forneymon in the collection.

 An unary constraint is a constraint on a single variable and a binary constraint is a constraint over a pair of variables.